micmejia/bible-dump/NKJV/Luke/Luke 15.md

 Then all the tax collectors and the sinners drew near to Him to hear Him.

 ###### 2
-And the Pharisees and scribes complained, saying, "This Man [^a]receives sinners and eats with them."
+And the Pharisees and scribes complained, saying, "This Man receives sinners and eats with them."

 ###### 3
 So He spoke this parable to them, saying: